You’re probably not spending enough time outside. This group of doctors wants to change that.

 Founded by Dr. Robert Zarr, Park Rx America is a way for doctors across the country to help their patients connect with nature more often.
-It’s a platform listing over 8500 parks across 43 states.
-Nearly 400 doctors and healthcare professionals are using it to write prescriptions for time outdoors.
+It’s a platform listing over 8,500 parks across 43 states.
+At least 400 doctors and healthcare professionals are using it to write prescriptions for time outdoors.

 The stated goal of the organisation is to increase health and happiness whilst decreasing chronic diseases.